 Cormorant Foraging

-A Sound-Space-Time Framework for Intelligence System Architecture
+A Sound-Space-Time Framework for Intelligence Systems

 Abstract

 We present Cormorant Foraging, a three-dimensional framework for categorizing and designing intelligence systems through natural metaphors derived from cormorant diving behavior.
-The framework emerged from the independent development of three distinct, production-ready intelligence systems—ChirpIQX (fantasy sports analysis), PerchIQX (database schema optimization), and WakeIQX (AI context management)—which retrospectively revealed a fundamental pattern: intelligence systems naturally align with three physical dimensions (sound, space, time) corresponding to core information processing paradigms (communication, structure, memory).
+The framework emerged from the independent development of three distinct, production-ready intelligence systems — ChirpIQX (fantasy sports analysis), PerchIQX (database schema optimization), and WakeIQX (AI context management) — which retrospectively revealed a fundamental pattern: intelligence systems naturally align with three physical dimensions (sound, space, time) corresponding to core information processing paradigms (communication, structure, memory).

 The framework maps observable cormorant behaviors to system architectures: chirp (acoustic signaling) represents urgency-driven communication systems with multi-factor scoring; perch (spatial positioning) represents structural analysis systems with relationship mapping; wake (temporal ripples) represents memory systems with causal chain tracking.
-Each dimension exhibits distinct architectural properties: Sound systems use composite amplitude scoring, Space systems employ multiplicative positional metrics, and Time systems implement sequential propagation patterns.

 Keywords: Software Architecture, Natural Metaphors, Intelligence Systems, Semantic Intent, Observable Properties, Dimensional Framework